-If you question the world around you, be it the physical, natural world, or human society, the way we live and the issues that humankind is faced with, then studying Geography can give you a perspective on it all.
+If you question the world around you, be it the physical, natural world, or human society, the way we live and the issues that humankind is faced with, then studying Geography can give you a perspective on it a

 Component 1: Physical Geography